frankshearar/Home/Flag-vulnerable-packages.md

 ## Solution
-1. Show vulnerability info for packages with vulnerability:
+The vulnerability info needs to be shown for the following:
-  * NuGet.org package details page
-    - Show detailed info for packages with vulnerabilities
-    - Mention if one of the dependencies have vulnerability
-  * Visual Studio package details for Browse | Installed | Updates tabs
-2. Show vulnerable packages for
-  * An `audit` or `list --vulnerable`
+* `audit` or `list --vulnerable` command
-  * Visual Studio UI Installed tab
+* On Visual Studio NuGet Package Manager `Installed` tab
   - Top-level dependencies
   - Transitive dependencies
-  * `restore` - show minimal info/warning with a message to run another command for detailed output.
+* Upon `restore` - show minimal info/warning with a message to run another command for detailed output.
   - ⚠️`Warn` for `critical` vulnerabilities
   - ℹ️ `Info` for other levels
   - An option to opt-out of vulnerability check
-  * Install
+* Upon `Install`
   - CLI can rely upon the subsequent `restore` operation for messaging
-    - [Not MVP] Visual Studio upon Install
+  - Visual Studio upon Install
+* On Visual Studio NuGet Package Manager's package details for Browse | Installed | Updates tabs
+* On NuGet.org
+  - On search list if the latest version of the package contains a vulnerability
+  - On search list if the latest version of the package depends upon a vulnerable package (transitive - any level)
+  - On package details page
+In addition, the following commands should be enabled for end to end customer scenario:
+* `why` command to understand why a package is shown as a dependency for my project.
+This is useful when I see a vulnerability in my package graph but I am not sure why and how this package (transitive) is showing up in the graph.